 The Portfolio page has an overview of my work in handspinning, knitting, handweaving, tablet weaving, natural dyeing, and språng.

-By mentioning or describing any product, producer, vendor, manufacturer, fibre artist, external link, content provider, technique, book, or the like, I make no endorsement, recommendation, or guarantee.
+By mentioning or describing any product, producer, vendor, manufacturer, fibre artist, external link, content provider, technique, book, or the like on this blog, I make no endorsement, recommendation, or guarantee.
 Their views and mine may disagree.
 I disclose it when I accept an unsolicited gift from a business.
 Links to external websites work at the time of posting but may become broken over time.

 I write a post when I have something to say about yarn and the fibre arts.
 I usually schedule the post to go live on a Saturday morning at seven in the morning.